EmmanuelJPaul/cms/README.md

 ## Installation

 ### Laravel
- This project requires Laravel to be pre-install on the executing system.
+ This project requires Laravel to be pre-installed on the executing system.
 To install laravel:
 - Install [composer](https://getcomposer.org/)
 - Install Laravel globally, execute in the terminal ``` composer global require laravel/installer ```